Pomegranate Health Benefits

 Pomegranates are one of the most beneficial fruits/foods around.
 They are rich in various vitamins, minerals, and other micronutrients and fibers.

 Pomegranate juice is often one of the favorite juices for kids...

 It takes time to peel off pomegranates, but reward is very tasty and refreshing.
 Pomegranates can be eaten alone, as part of fruit mix or you can make juice out of them.

 100g of peeled fruit has:

 |Calories:||14 kcal||76 kcal||0 kcal||-|

 Calories in pomegranate - around 90 kcal per 100g of fruit.
-Pomegranates has high(er) amout of carbohydrates - around 20g per 100g of peeled fruit.
-Fiber content is also very good which is very benefitial for digestion.
+Pomegranates have a high(er) amount of carbohydrates - around 20g per 100g of peeled fruit.
+Fiber content is also very good which is very beneficial for digestion.

 Pomegranates are very rich in vitamin C and other antioxidants - some sorts have up to 1.5g of vitamin c per 100g of fruits.

 Health benefits of fresh pomegranate or pomegranate juice include, but they are not limited to: